fauzankhann/fauzankhann/README.md

 * 🌍  I’m based in Toronto, Ontario
 * ✉️  You can contact me at [fauzan.khan@mail.utoronto.ca](mailto:fauzan.khan@mail.utoronto.ca)
 * ⚡  Currently I'm seeking internships and working on a few personal projects to improve my skills
-* 💻   In the future, I hope to do software development for products that have an impact on real world users and explore the possibilities of Cybersecurity
+* 💻   In the future, I hope to do software development for products that have an impact on real world users
 * ➡️   Prev. as a Software Engineer @ Akhny Solutions Inc., Mobile App Developer @ GoKaddal Tech, IT Deployment Specialist @ BMO

 ### Skills